padhend/ListToArray/README.md

 This will convert a list to an array with a variable of your choice in a Powershell GUI.
 It is a quick and dirty solution to a problem

-1. Enter th name of the variable in the top text box
+1. Enter the name of the variable in the top text box
 2. Enter the array items in list form in the multiline box

 The variables are then global variables which can be used in the powershell console.